 Verona has been a popular tourist destination for centuries, with visitors attracted by its Roman history as well as its art and architecture.
 So fabled was the city that Shakespeare’s Romeo exclaimed “there’s no world without Verona walls”.
 Notable visitors included Mozart and Goethe.

-In 2000 Verona became a UNESCO World Heritage Site.
-This was because it incorporates artistic elements from each period of its history: Roman, Romanesque, medieval and Renaissance.
+Verona is one of 8 UNESCO World Heritage Sites in Veneto.
+This is because it incorporates artistic elements from each period of its history: Roman, Romanesque, medieval and Renaissance.
 If all of that history is not enough, Verona also has a world famous opera festival and numerous cafés and restaurants.
 And it is ideally located for a variety of day trips.

 1. Explore The Centro Storico